liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed `createFlyouts` method from `Liferay.Util`
+### Removed the `createFlyouts` Method from `liferay/util.js` and Related Resources`
 - **Date:** 2014-Dec-18
 - **JIRA Ticket:** LPS-52275

 #### What changed?

-This method has been completely removed from core files.
+The `Liferay.Util.createFlyouts` method has been completely removed from core files.

 #### Who is affected?

-This change only affects third party developers who are explicitly calling `Liferay.Util.createFlyouts` for the creation of flyout menus.
+This only affects third party developers who are explicitly calling `Liferay.Util.createFlyouts` for the creation of flyout menus.
 It will not affect any menus in core files.

 #### How should I update my code?

-If you are using `createFlyouts` you can achieve the same behavior with css.
+If you are using the method, you can achieve the same behavior with CSS.

 #### Why was this change made?

-This method was removed due to there being no working use cases in Portal, and it's overall lack of functionality.
+This method was removed due to there being no working use cases in Portal, and its overall lack of functionality.

 ---------------------------------------